What is Let’s Encrypt SSL and why is it free?

 How does the renewal process work?

 Once a Let’s Encrypt certificate has been installed on a domain, the certificate is automatically renewed by Hetzner every 60 days, therefore certification is effectively indefinite and no renewal is needed by customers.
+The renewal is dependant on both records pointing to Hetzner’s server (with and without www).

 Is there a setup fee for Let’s Encrypt?